rrnyquist/ebenezer/_Scripture/ESV/51_Colossians.md

 Paul, an apostle of Christ Jesus by the will of God, and Timothy our brother, ^0101

-To the saints and faithful brothers in Christ at Colossae : Grace to you and peace from God our Father. ^0102
+To the saints and faithful brothers in Christ at Colossae:Grace to you and peace from God our Father. ^0102

 We always thank God, the Father of our Lord Jesus Christ, when we pray for you, ^0103